 Actions should follow the guidance for Conversation Design.
 Actions that significantly deviate from the user-interface design guidance or have poor user experiences may be disabled from specific surfaces, be rejected, or removed from the Directory, including for:

-- For example, if the action says "Ask me anything," but the action can only answer the question "Who is president of the United States?".
+- For example, if the app says "Ask me anything," but the action can only answer the question "Who is president of the United States?".

 - Listening for a user command without prompting the user.

-- For example, if the action answers a user's question and then starts to listen for an additional command without any prompt to the user suggesting a command or asking question.
+- For example, if the app answers a user's question and then starts to listen for an additional command without any prompt to the user suggesting a command or asking question.

 In addition, we reserve the right to reject apps on the basis of content or functionality that are not explicitly prohibited by these policies, but that run contrary to these policies in spirit.
 In the event that your action is rejected or removed under this section, we pledge to provide an explanation of our decision.